noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

 # Organizations

-- Centrally manage your environment as you scale your AWS resources
+- Centrally manage your accounts as you scale your AWS resources
 - group accounts into logical categories
 - a global service with a single endpoint that works from any and all AWS Regions
+- check the IAM file for more

 ## my thoughts